Tampa Retail Store Slip & Fall Lawyer

 In order to obtain compensation in a slip and fall case, the victim must prove that a third party (in this case, the store) is at fault.
 This can be accomplished by proving one of the following:

 - A property owner (or employee) should have recognized the dangerous condition and fixed it (by removing it or repairing it), but failed to do so.
 There are two key questions here:

 - Would a reasonable person have identified the condition as hazardous?

 - Did the property owner have ample time to remedy the situation before the accident occurred?

 - An employee or property owner actually caused the dangerous condition that led to the slip and fall accident.
 This can happen by leaving an obstacle in a walking path or by waxing a floor without putting out warning signs to alert customers.

 In addition, the injured customer will need to show that the condition was not open and obvious enough that the customer could have taken steps to avoid it.
 This means that the customer must do some due diligence on their part as well.
 For example, if they trip over a large display, the customer will likely be at fault for not being reasonably cautious.

 Contact Our Tampa Slip & Fall Lawyers Today

 A trip to Walmart or Target is supposed to be a mainly uneventful experience.
 Getting involved in a slip and fall accident and getting hospitalized is nobody’s idea of fun, but unfortunately, it does happen for some people.

 Injured in a slip and fall accident at a retail store?
-If so, seek legal help from the Tampa personal injury lawyers at Anderson & Anderson.
+If so, seek legal help from the Tampa slip & fall lawyers at Anderson & Anderson.
 We’ll assess your case and determine liability.
 Get started by contacting our office today.
 Fill out the online form or call 813-251-0072.